-AG294/295 Directed Independent Study in Agriculture.
+AB 294/295 Directed Independent Study in Auto Collision Repair.
 3 hours credit.
 Prerequisite: 2.0 minimum GPA and approval of division dean and instructor.
-A structured learning experience will be developed as an extension to the Agriculture curriculum intended to allow students to broaden their comprehension of the principles of, and their grasp of competencies associated with the Agriculture program.
+A structured learning experience will be developed as an extension to the Auto Collision Repair curriculum intended to allow students to broaden their comprehension of the principles of, and their grasp of competencies associated with the Automotive program.
 Topics of specific interest to the student will be developed.
 These topics will be established by individual student needs or requirements.
 Areas of specific need will be pursued and instructional material that lends itself to current trends or topics that are needed to supplement normal classroom instruction will be offered.

-Texts, reference material, and supplemental material will be determined by the instructor that pertain to the competencies being taught.
-These textbooks and/or reference materials will be equivalent to those used in other Agriculture courses at the college.
+Texts, reference material, and supplemental material will be determined by the instructor that pertains to the competencies being taught.
+These textbooks and/or reference materials will be equivalent to those used in other Auto Collision Repair courses at the college.

 At the successful completion of this course, the student should be able to:

 Apply specific skills learned to out-of-class activities or a work-related environment